AnyBuild/AnyBuild/README.md

 <img alt="6/12 Core Desktop Comparison" src="docs/images/6CoreComparison.png" width=80%>
 <img alt="2/4 Core Laptop Comparison" src="docs/images/2CoreLaptopComparison.png" width=80%>

-(As of Sep 22, 2019.
-25 build agents plus service coordinator VM in shared 96-core team pool with from 2 to 16 cores per agent, Azure D2 v2 Windows SKU, which would cost approximately $2000/month in VM time when running only during business hours 50 hours/week and paying full retail per-hour prices. cl.exe remoting only.
+(As of Oct 24, 2019.
+19 build agents plus service coordinator VM in shared 100-core team pool with from 2 to 32 cores per agent, Azure D2 v2 Windows SKU, which would cost approximately $2500/month in VM time when running with dynamic VM scaling and business hours minimum sizing and paying full retail per-hour prices. cl.exe remoting only.
 Debug full build with no LTCG linking.
-MSBuild parallelism settings at +50% meaning /m:18 for the 6/12 core and /m:6 for the 2/4 core.
-AnyBuild MinParallelism=4 to remote only larger compilations.)
+MSBuild parallelism settings at +25% meaning /m:15 for the 6/12 core and /m:5 for the 2/4 core.
+AnyBuild MinParallelism=3 to remote only larger compilations.)

 ## More Details
 AnyBuild provides the following benefits for developers: